hdlguy/alinx/AXAU15/pcie/readme.md

-# AXAU15
+# AXAU15 PCIe
-This is a folder to explor the AXAU15 Artix Ultrascale+ PCIe board.
+This is a folder to test the PCIe interface of the AXAU15 Artix Ultrascale+ board.